 And with one of the biggest gaming events of the year landing at the end of August – Gamescom, of course – we’re pretty confident we know when Nvidia might let something juicy slip.

-Volta is the silicon successor to the Pascal generation of graphics cards; the same generation that has brought us the mighty GTX 1080 Ti and Titan Xp cards.
+Volta is the silicon successor to the Pascal generation of graphics cards – the same generation that brought us the mighty GTX 1080 Ti and Titan Xp cards.
 But can any future Volta-powered cards continue to deliver the same generation-on-generation performance boost offered by Nvidia’s impressive last-gen graphics silicon?
 And will it even be called ‘Volta’ when it hits its GeForce stride?

-We’re too early in the release cycle for there to be any performance figures flying around, but we’re hoping for greater efficiency and better with DX12 and Vulkan.
+We’re too early in the release cycle for there to be any performance figures flying around, but we’re hoping for greater efficiency and for Nvidia’s latest architecture to function better, and deliver higher frame rates, with both the DX12 and Vulkan APIs.

-As is Nvidia’s wont the new GPU architecture is taking its name from a famous historical scientist.
+As is Nvidia’s wont, the new GPU architecture is taking its name from a famous historical scientist.
 Alessandro Volta gave his name to the Volt having been a pioneer of electrical energy and its storage.
-He was also the discoverer of butt-gas, methane – fun little science fact for you there.
+He was also the discoverer of bottom-gas, methane – fun little science fact for you there.
+Always learning, always teaching…

 But recently there have been the most paper-thin rumours about new Nvidia Ampere and Nvidia Turing codenames being released as the next graphics chips from the Nvidia skunkworks.
 Hell, we can make up spurious GPU codenames in our sleep…